Return to Center - Accessible Yoga & Mindfulness with Lisa Pollard

 Body Sweep Part by Part

 The body sweep is an invitation to take care of your body, part by part as you explore the language of sensation.
 Learning to stay present with the physical body and be with any part of the body in this caring careful way.
 I hope your practice supports you to back into balance today.
-Thank-you for your ongoing practice.
-Best wsihes Lisa Pollard www.lisapollard.com
+Thank you for your ongoing practice.
+Best wishes, Lisa Pollard www.lisapollard.com

 This guided meditation invites the practitioner to take care of yourself in nature.
-A walking meditation to connect with anything that registers as pleasant inside the body and around you.
+Walking meditation to connect with anything that registers as pleasant inside the body and around you.
 Walking naturally and pausing when there is anything pleasant, pause and take in the goodness of each new moment.
-Thank-you for your practice and I hope this can nourish you today.
+Thank you for your practice and I hope this can nourish you today.
 Bestwsuges Lisa Pollard www.lisapollard.com

 Standing Yoga & Pause Breathing